itfarrier/itfarrier.github.io/src/pages/blog/2016-09-11-pieriemieny-ili-dien'-piervyi/index.en.md

 ---
+date: 2016-09-11 09:33:54
 title: 'Changes or day first'
-date: 2016-09-11 09:33:54
-categories:
-  - путешествие
-tags:
-  - автостоп
-  - Байкал
-  - Baikallive
-  - фестиваль
-  - КПД
-  - Кэдди пахнет деревьями
-  - опыт
 ---

 On August 24th, 2016, I hitchhiked to Lake Baikal… Although, I’d better look a little further into